luyadev/luya/docs/guide/install.md

 > Info: For more LUYA Kickstarter packages, check the [kickstarter packages section](https://luya.io/packages).

-> Note: During the installation you may be asked for the Github login credentials.
-This is normal, because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
+> Note: During the installation you may be asked for the GitHub login credentials.
+This is normal, because Composer needs to get enough API rate-limit to retrieve the dependent package information from GitHub.
 For more details, please refer to the [Composer documentation](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens).

-> Note: In previous versions the fxp composer plugin was required `composer global require "fxp/composer-asset-plugin:~1.4"` but this has been replaced with [Asset Packagist](https://asset-packagist.org).
-If the Asset Packagist is not present in the composer.json, you might install the fxp plugin as it is a "legacy" project setup.
+> Note: In previous versions the fxp Composer plugin was required `composer global require "fxp/composer-asset-plugin:~1.4"` but this has been replaced with [Asset Packagist](https://asset-packagist.org).
+If the Asset Packagist is not present in the `composer.json`, you might install the fxp plugin as it is a "legacy" project setup.

 The `create-project` command will create a folder (inside of your current folder, where the `composer create-project` command was executed) named **luya-kickstarter**.